Jesse Williams And Taylour Paige Tell GQ About The Night They Met And How He Shielded Her From The Tabloids

 We remember the first time we laid eyes on Taylour Paige — on that VH1 show, “Hit the Floor.”

-The actress (and dancer) has moved on to bigger projects since, earning an NAACP Award nomination for her role in ‘Ma Rainey’s Black Bottom,’ and she’s also starring in two upcoming buzzed about films, ‘Boogie’ and ‘Zola’ (based on that viral Twitter thread about a stripper road trip that went all the way wrong).
+The actress (and dancer) has moved on to bigger projects since, earning an NAACP Award nomination for her role in ‘Ma Rainey’s Black Bottom,’ and she’s also starring in two upcoming buzzed-about films, ‘Boogie’ and ‘Zola’ (based on that viral Twitter thread about a stripper road trip that went all the way wrong).
 She’s also made some incredible strides in her love life after making a pretty dramatic first impression on Jesse Williams back in September 2018 at his Emmys party.
-The couple tell the story in a GQ feature that’s part of their March Modern Love issue.
+The couple tells the story in a GQ feature that’s part of their March Modern Love issue.

 “I was in the middle of a conversation with a very close friend, and she walked by,” Jesse recalls.
 “Everything got quiet.
 I stopped that conversation and said, ‘I’ll be right back.’
 I just zoomed in on her.
 The rest of the night, we were this close to each other, talking, laughing, dancing, and ended up together in conversation until six in the morning.”